unkyulee/micro-journal/micro-journal-rev-2-revamp/build-guide.md

-# Rev.2.
+# Micro Journal Rev.2.
 Build Guide

 This guide is for building the **Micro Journal Rev.2.ReVamp**, allowing you to assemble one on your own.
 It provides detailed information for troubleshooting if any parts of the build encounter issues and serves as a resource for those curious about the construction of the Micro Journal Rev.2.ReVamp.

-To complete this build, basic soldering skills are necessary, though advanced skills aren’t required.
-All components are through-hole types, so with some practice, you’ll be able to achieve the level needed.
+To complete this build, basic soldering skills are necessary, though advanced skills aren't required.
+All components are through-hole types, so with some practice, you'll be able to achieve the level needed.

-You’ll also need access to 3D-printed parts to complete the build.
-Many 3D printing services are available, but if you’d prefer to assemble your own and are having difficulty sourcing components, feel free to contact me—I’ll do my best to help provide a DIY kit.
+You'll also need access to 3D-printed parts to complete the build.
+Many 3D printing services are available, but if you'd prefer to assemble your own and are having difficulty sourcing components, feel free to contact me—I'll do my best to help provide a DIY kit.

 - Build Time: 4 ~ 6 hours
 - Basic level of soldering is required to complete the build